 If you don’t already have a sitemap set-up, you need to create one.
 If you’re using WordPress, install the Yoast SEO plugin, which will generate an automatic sitemap for you.
 If you aren’t using WordPress, there are plenty of other online tools that will automatically create a sitemap for you.

-Once created, go to your Search Console dashboard, select “Crawl”, then “Sitemaps.”
-From here, choose “Add/Test Sitemap” and then “Test” if you’d like to test it first, or “Submit.”
+Once created, go to your Search Console dashboard, select “Index”, then “Sitemaps.”
+From here, paste in your URL and click “Submit.”
 It takes a few days for Google to pull in the data, so check back in every day until the reports start getting pulled.

 Once Google Search Console begins generating information about your site, there are a few key data points we recommend analyzing right away: